What is an ankle fusion?

 What are the complications commonly associated with ankle fusion?

 Non union (lack of fusion) is a common complication that occurs in approximately 10% of fusion attempts.
-This sometimes requres reoperation to resolve if painful.
-Other complications can include malposition of the fusion, aggravation of arthritis of adjacent joints, and hardware irritation.
-Your foot and ankle specialist will review other compliciations that may be associated with ankle fusion.
+This sometimes requires reoperation if the pain continues.
+Other complications can include fusion in less than an ideal position (malunion), aggravation of arthritis of adjacent joints, and hardware irritation.
+One trade off of an ankle fusion is that it will put more stress on adjacent joints causing those joints to become painful in the future.
+Your foot and ankle specialist will review other complications that may be associated with ankle fusion.